NOFD extinguishes large fire in New Orleans East - NewsBreak

 Related

-NEW ORLEANS (WVUE) - Eight shootings in less than 24 hours across New Orleans left three people dead and five others injured.
+NEW ORLEANS (WVUE) - Nine shootings in less than 24 hours across New Orleans left three people dead and six others injured.
 Shootings rocked neighborhoods from Mid City to the Seventh Ward, the French Quarter, the East, and the West Bank.
 So far this year, at least 277 killings have...

 NOPD responds to back to back shootings — one fatal